 We are experts in the preparation of documents in the support of visa applications.
 We are here to help you prepare for consular meetings with Portuguese officials.
 With our guidance, you have the best possible chance of having your visa application accepted.
 Get in touch to discuss the options with a member of our team.

-Legalisation is a process whereby the signature and seal of an authorised official (including those of a Notary Public) is checked by the UK Foreign, Commonwealth & Development Office (FCDO).
+Legalisation is a process whereby the signature and seal of an authorised official (including those of a Notary Public) are checked by the Foreign, Commonwealth & Development Office (FCDO).
 The FCDO confirms that the signee is an authorised official and will then issue the document with an apostille.
 An apostille is a certificate, authenticating that it can be accepted by foreign authorities.
-Find out more about our legalisation services, here.
+You can find out more about apostilles and legalisation our on website.

 Easy and convenient notary services

-We have offices across England, ensuring that our notary services can be accessed conveniently at a location near you.
+Our main offices are in London, Manchester and Sheffield, though we can meet you elsewhere too.
+This ensures that our notary services can be accessed conveniently at a location near you.

 We also provide both Standard and Premium legalisation services, depending on your timescales.